School Health Services

 Medication at School

-No aspirin and/or products containing aspirin will be given at school without physician and parent permission.
 Medication CANNOT be given to students without parent permission.
-The principal or his/her designee(s) may administer prescription medication only by parental request and/or physician request.
+The school nurse, the principal or his/her designee(s) may administer prescription medication only by parental request and physician permission.

-If a student is required to take over-the-counter medication during school hours, the student’s parent must complete the Medication Administration Request form and must include the following information: (1) student’s full name, (2) name of medication, (3) times to be administered, (4) dosage, (5) possible side effects (if significant), and (6) termination date for administering the medication.
+If a student is required to take over-the-counter medication during school hours, the student’s parent must complete the Medication Administration Permission form and must include the following information: (1) student’s full name, (2) name of medication, (3) times to be administered, (4) dosage, (5) possible side effects (if significant), and (6) termination date for administering the medication.
+Prescription medication will require a physician’s signature in addition to the requirements for over-the-counter medications.

-Medications are not supplied by the school or by the school nurse.
-All medication must be sent to the school in its original container.
+All medication sent to the school must be in its original container.
 Students are not to keep ANY over-the-counter or prescription medicines with them during the school day.

-Students who must keep an inhaler, epi-pen, insulin, or any other emergency medication on their person for emergency purposes must have an approved Medication Self-Administration During the School Day form and receive permission from an administrator and/or school nurse.
+Students who must keep an inhaler, epi-pen, insulin, or any other emergency medication on their person for emergency purposes must have an approved Medication Administration Self-Administration/Self-Carry form and receive permission from an administrator and/or school nurse.

-Parents should pick up all medications by the end of the school year.
-Any medications that are not picked up before the last day for students will be destroyed.
+Parents should pick up all medications before the last day of school.
+Any medications that are not picked up by the last day for students will be destroyed.

 Student Medications